 In a fairly recent study, 9 out of 10 home buyers said that heating and cooling costs are important when purchasing a new home.
 Going “green” is a way of life, and the real estate community has seen an increase in the number of buyers looking to live this way.
 It’s no longer a trend to be green; it’s a lifestyle.

 Some features that people are looking for include triple pained windows, insulation with a very high R rating, and the use of recycled products used in the home building.
 Waste removal systems, or gray water systems, are also important when it comes to saving water.
 If you can water the lawn with gray water every day, you save a ton of water each month.

 It’s easy to see why people are looking to purchase greener homes; cost savings.
-It is much less expensive to operate an efficient home than a home that was built in the 1990s with all original windows and a 20-year-old heating and cooling system.
+It is much less expensive to operate an efficient home than a home built in the 1990s with all original windows and a 20-year-old heating and cooling system.
 Every penny invested in green technology comes back to the homeowner in cost savings very quickly.

 Homebuyers are also looking for efficient appliances.
 Washers, dryers, and refrigerators are tops on their list.
 Even landscaping can make a huge impact on your energy bill.